mtlynch/mtlynch.io/content/retrospectives/2020/05/index.md

 ## Highlights

-* Two of my blog posts reached the front page of Hacker News
+* Two of my blog posts reached the front page of Hacker News.
+* I may have finally discovered a way to profitably scale my keto site.
+* I'm putting Portfolio Rebalancer on the backburner due to lack of traction.

 ## Goal Grades